WaterAI-bit/CLUES_ABM/introduction-20250826.md

 **Application**:

 (1) **Climate Change and Disaster Response** - Forecasting the impact of typhoons, floods, droughts and other disasters on the industrial chain and regional economy, and assessing the effects of emergency dispatch and recovery programs.

 (2) **Green Transformation and Emission Reduction Policy Evaluation** - simulate the impact of carbon tax, emission trading and other policies on industrial structure and enterprise adaptation behavior, and optimize the green transformation path.

 (3) **Public Health and Emergency Management** - analyze the dynamic impacts of epidemics and other public emergencies on production, logistics, and trade, and formulate collaborative response strategies.

 (4) **Macroeconomic Risk Early Warning** - Construct a "sensing system" for environmental and economic risks to support risk prevention, resilience enhancement and cross-sectoral collaborative governance.

 The platform can be used as an important tool for scientific research, governmental decision-making and corporate strategic analysis, and provides support for enhancing the adaptability and sustainability of China's socio-economic systems in the face of environmental change.

 **Publications**:

-1，Qi Zhou, Shen Qu, Miaomiao Liu, Jianxun Yang, Jia Zhou, Yunlei She, Zhouyi Liu, Jun Bi, Enhancing the Efficiency of Enterprise Shutdowns for Environmental Protection: An Agent-Based Modeling Approach with High Spatial–Temporal Resolution Data, *Engineering*, **https://doi.org/10.1016/j.eng.2024.02.006**
+1，Qi Zhou, Shen Qu, Miaomiao Liu, Jianxun Yang, Jia Zhou, Yunlei She, Zhouyi Liu, Jun Bi.
+Enhancing the Efficiency of Enterprise Shutdowns for Environmental Protection: An Agent-Based Modeling Approach with High Spatial–Temporal Resolution Data, *Engineering*, 2024, 42: 295-307.

-2，Wen Wen, Yang Su, Ying-er Tang, Xingman Zhang, Yuchen Hu, Yawen Ben, Shen Qu, Evaluating carbon emissions reduction compliance based on 'dual control' policies of energy consumption and carbon emissions in China, *Journal of Environmental Management*, **https://doi.org/10.1016/j.jenvman.2024.121990**.
+2，Wen Wen, Yang Su, Ying-er Tang, Xingman Zhang, Yuchen Hu, Yawen Ben, Shen Qu.
+Evaluating carbon emissions reduction compliance based on 'dual control' policies of energy consumption and carbon emissions in China, *Journal of Environmental Management*, 2024, 367: 121990.

-3，Qianzi Wang, Qi Zhou, Jin Lin, Sen Guo, Yunlei She, Shen Qu, Risk assessment of power outages to inter-regional supply chain networks in China, *Applied Energy*, **https://doi.org/10.1016/j.apenergy.2023.122100**.
+3，Qianzi Wang, Qi Zhou, Jin Lin, Sen Guo, Yunlei She, Shen Qu.
+Risk assessment of power outages to inter-regional supply chain networks in China, *Applied Energy*, 2023, 353: 122100.

 4，Liping Wang, Zhouyi Liu, Yunlei She, Yiyi Cao, Mimi Gong, Meng Wang, Shen Qu.
-Exploring the network structure of virtual water trade among China's cities. *Journal of Environmental Management* 2025, 388 , 125968. https://doi.org/10.1016/j.jenvman.2025.125968
+Exploring the network structure of virtual water trade among China's cities. *Journal of Environmental Management* 2025, 388, 125968.

-5，Y She, J Chen, Q Zhou, L Wang, K Duan, R Wang , Evaluating losses from water scarcity and benefits of water conservation measures to intercity supply chains in China，*Environmental science & technology*, 2024.
+5，Yunlei She, Jiayang Chen, Qi Zhou, Liping Wang, Kai Duan, Ranran Wang, Shen Qu.
+Evaluating losses from water scarcity and benefits of water conservation measures to intercity supply chains in China，*Environmental science & technology*, 2024, 58(2): 1119-1130.

-6，Yiyi Cao, Yunlei She, Qianzi Wang, Jin Lin, Weiming Chen, Shen Qu, Zhouyi Liu, Redefining virtual water allocation in China based on economic welfare gains from environmental externalities, *Journal of Cleaner Production*, **https://doi.org/10.1016/j.jclepro.2023.140243**.
+6，Yiyi Cao, Yunlei She, Qianzi Wang, Jin Lin, Weiming Chen, Shen Qu, Zhouyi Liu.
+Redefining virtual water allocation in China based on economic welfare gains from environmental externalities, *Journal of Cleaner Production*, 2024, 434: 140243.

-7，Kun Zhang, Yiyi Cao, Zhouyi Liu, Qi Zhou, Shen Qu, Yi-Ming Wei, Allocation of carbon emission responsibility among Chinese cities guided by economic welfare gains: Case study based on multi-regional input-output analysis, Applied *Energy*, **https://doi.org/10.1016/j.apenergy.2024.124252.**
+7，Kun Zhang, Yiyi Cao, Zhouyi Liu, Qi Zhou, Shen Qu, Yi-Ming Wei.
+Allocation of carbon emission responsibility among Chinese cities guided by economic welfare gains: Case study based on multi-regional input-output analysis, *Applied Energy*,2024, 376: 124252.

 ...

 # 3. Quick Start
 ## 3.1 Environmental Preparation
-  •	  Python ≥ 3.9（Recommend 3.9–3.11）
+  •	  Python ≥ 3.9 (Recommend 3.9–3.11)
   •	  Recommended for virtual environments（```conda```or ```venv```）

 The code is as follows：